Email:

 U.S. and Korean researchers have found that fast-food dining is not the reason for higher rates of obesity among people with lower incomes.
 In fact, the study found that eating out – either at fast-food or full-services establishments – becomes more common as income rises.
 Middle income people, who have lower rates of obesity and are attracted to fast-food restaurants for a variety reasons, increased their visits as their annual household income approaches $60,000.
 When income increased beyond that level, fast-food visits decreased.
 Eating at full-service restaurants, where there is a range of food choices and sit-down service, followed a predictable pattern: as income rose, visits increased.
 The researchers used survey data from nearly 5,000 people in the U.S.

-J. Paul Leigh and DaeHwan Kim, "Are Meals at Full-Service and Fast-Food Restaurants 'Normal' or 'Inferior'?",
+J. Paul Leigh and DaeHwan Kim, "Are Meals at Full-Service and Fast-Food Restaurants 'Normal' or 'Inferior'?", Population Health Management, November 02, 2011, © The Authors

 Domains